-2 A guiding range of 40-50% has been acknowledged by the Aware Super Board, in the event that investment activity may change the portfolio significantly.
+2 A guiding range of 40-50% has been acknowledged by the Board, in the event that a Fund or investment activity may change the portfolio significantly, such as a merger or large acquisition.

-- Investing in climate solutions: investing in low-carbon assets, as well as contributing to the economy-wide transition by investing in companies that need financial support to transition their operations and products to be lower emitting; - Being a leader in company climate engagement: lowering risk by actively managing and engaging with portfolio investments on their climate change transition pathway.
+- Portfolio transition & resilience: transitioning our portfolio to lower climate change risk in our investments and, where required, helping those investments adapt to a changing climate, e.g. working with our agricultural investments to help them adapt their practices to a warming and changing climate; - Investing in climate solutions: investing in low-carbon assets, as well as contributing to the economy-wide transition by investing in companies that need financial support to transition their operations and products to be lower emitting; - Being a leader in company climate engagement: lowering risk by actively managing and engaging with portfolio investments on their climate change transition pathway.
 This may include encouraging improvement in climate change disclosure and supporting reasonable shareholder proposals to disclose a company's approach to climate change and/or GHG emissions; and - Having an influential voice in climate policy and advocacy, including sharing knowledge and increasing awareness of climate change as it applies to investment decision making through participation in relevant industry forums and collaborative initiatives.

-You can find more information on our Climate Transition Plan on our website at aware.com.au/investmentsoutsidesuper.
+Further information on how the Trustee is responding to climate change can be found on our website at aware.com.au/climatechange.